Is There a Food Card for Seniors?

 Meals on Wheels

 Meals on Wheels is the largest and oldest national organization offering nutrition programs to address senior isolation and hunger.
 The program delivers nutritious meals to seniors, along with safety checks and friendly visits.
-Meals on Wheels offers regular meal delivery at community dining sites and at home.

 Are You Eligible for Food Cards?

-The income limit is 185% of the federal poverty guidelines to qualify for the Senior Farmers Market Nutrition Program (SFMNP).
-The Commodity Supplemental Food Program (CSFP) only serves seniors with income at or below 130% of the poverty line, which is usually $15,301 annually for seniors living alone.
+- For the Commodity Supplemental Food Program (CSFP), only seniors with an income at or below 130% of the poverty line can apply.
+This is approximately $15,301 per year for a senior living alone.

 How To Apply for Food Cards